kpapian/protractor-autotests/README.md

 ## Run tests

 We can run autotests in two ways:

-The first one is on the type script files level compile tsc, then navigate to cd tmp and than run protractor protractor.conf.js command.
+1. The first one is on the type script files level compile `tsc`, then navigate to `cd tmp` and than run `protractor protractor.conf.js` command.

-The second way is on the level of typescript files run command npm run test (command from package.json) In this case all file pathes (for ex. app.config should have way like app.conf.json) In case of first run pathes will be executed from tmp folder, so you need ../app.conf.json
+2. The second way is on the level of typescript files run command `npm run test` (command from package.json).
+In this case all file paths (for ex. app.config should have way like app.conf.json).

+In case of first run - paths will be executed from tmp folder, so you need add ../app.conf.json

 Restore nuget packages: